Legends surrounding the papacy

 The papacy has been surrounded by numerous legends.
-Among the most famous are the claims that the papal tiara bears the Number of the Beast inscriptions, that a woman was once elected pope, or that the current pope will be the last.
-The latter claim is false for every known pope barring the incumbent, but it remains theoretically possible.
+Among the most famous are the claims that the papal tiara bears the Number of the Beast inscriptions, that a woman was once elected pope, or that the pope elected after Pope Benedict XVI was to be the last known as “Petrus Romanus”.

 Vicarius Filii Dei

 One misconception surrounding the papal tiara suggests that the words Vicarius Filii Dei (Latin for "Vicar of the Son of God") exist on the side of one of the tiaras.

 The story centres on the widely made claim that, when numerised (i.e., when those letters in the 'title' that have Roman numeral value are added together as in a chronogram) they produce the number 666, described in the Book of Revelation as the Number of the Beast (the Antichrist), who wears multiple crowns (identified by some as the triple tiara).
-This claim has been made by some Protestant sects who believe that the Pope, as head of the Roman Catholic Church, is the Beast or the False Prophet mentioned in the Book of Revelation.
-However, a detailed examination of the existing tiaras shows no such decoration.